BaiqingL/Legends-of-Valor/README.md

 Map.java - Manges the map data and how to render the Map

-Market.java - Provides player access to the market
+Market.java - Provides party access to the market

 Monster.java - Provides the monster information for the game